What does learning Chinese have in common with the cosmic monster Cthulhu?

 It’s actually very simple: If you encounter a weird example, either ignore it or just memorise it.
-There’s nothing wrong with walking away and simply ignoring the exception.
+There’s nothing wrong with walking away and simply ignoring a special case.
 If you encounter it several times, perhaps it isn’t an exception and you need to adjust your mental models a bit, but ignoring something very strange or very hard the first time you see it is cool.

 If you want to learn it for some reason, just memorise it.
 It isn’t worth the effort to spend an hour trying to understand something which won’t really make your Chinese better anyway, even if you might find the answer.
 The answers to these questions are easiest to find in Chinese, which means that native speakers also find them confusing (if you want one for the 好容易/好不容易, check this on Baidu).

 You don’t need to completely understand every single character, word or structure when you read or listen to Chinese.
 If you only use textbooks , your bubble is very safe and neatly arranged for you, but as soon as you take the step to Chinese produced by natives for natives, you will find that weird things pop up all the time.
 If you pursue every exotic case you find, you will end up spending 90% of your time on 10% of the cases.
 This isn’t good.
 Don’t let perfectionism become an obstacle to progress.